rbtying/parsel/README.md

 # parsel
-The language that generates your envelopes.
-A declarative, functional language for audio processing.
+A declarative, functional programming language for audio processing.